Estimated reading time: 7 minutes

 When we build a house, we usually build it to suit our lifestyle.
 Increasingly, more people are building homes that are designed to conserve energy and minimize wastage.
 These are smart choices that will save the homeowners money in the long run.

 So your website should be built with maximum suitability and efficiency in mind.
 What are the essentials that you really need from the get-go?
 These should be put in place first.
 You wouldn’t install a pool before a bathroom.

 With any web design, usability should be right at the top of your list of priorities.
 Nothing is more frustrating for users than a website that doesn’t work properly, particularly on mobile devices.
 Your site should be responsive – that’s non-negotiable – and it should be accessible, by which I mean it should also be easy for people with disabilities to navigate (see WCAG 2.0 Guidelines).

 There are certain things that every house needs.
-Electricity, plumbing, strong load-bearing walls, etc. And likewise, there are certain essentials that every website needs before it’ll make a good impression on your customers.
+Electricity, plumbing, strong load-bearing walls, etc. Likewise, there are certain essentials that every website needs before it’ll make a good impression on its customers.

 First off, it should be immediately clear what your website is about as you land on the homepage.
 This is not the place for ambiguity.
 Second, your contact information should be prominent throughout.
 Third, it must be high-speed.
 The average amount of time that users will wait for a website to load is now approximately four seconds.